rhel-labs/learn-katacoda/imagebuilder-cli/step2.md

 <pre class='file'>
 node-app-server
     2020-07-13T23:07:57Z  e4284083bad43ded8a4a9ea2947a5f45be72f8c4
-    Recipe node-app-server, version 0.0.2 saved.
+    Recipe node-app-server, version 0.0.1 saved.

-<<< OUTPUT ABRIDGED >>>
 </pre>

-From the above output, you can see that just now a new version of the example-http-server blueprint was updated.

 >**Note:** in the above command output, your date and time will be different than the date and time that appears in the example output.

-You can also review the contents of the example-http-server blueprint to verify that the `nodejs` module entry is now reflected in the active version of the blueprint instructions.
+You can also review the contents of the node-app-server blueprint to verify that the `nodejs` and `nginx` modules are reflected in the active version of the blueprint instructions.

 `composer-cli blueprints show node-app-server`{{execute}}